pommicket/AutoVideosLive/README.md

 # AutoVideosLive

+**A newer, much better version of this is available here: [autoart-gl](https://pommicket.com/autoart-gl)**

 AutoVideos that play live using OpenCL.

-AutoVideos, AutoImages, and AutoAudio can be found [here](https://github.com/pommicket/AutoArtGPU).

 AutoVideosLive uses your GPU to create AutoVideos very quickly and play them as they are being created.